 Being sustainable is not only good for the environment, it’s very easy on your wallet in the long run.
 At an office, there are many ways to become more sustainable.
 Here are some quick fixes that will make your office become more sustainable.

 - Recycling all types of waste and reusing food waste is just the start.
 Think of installing solar power panels on your windows or roof, which is not only good for the environment, it will save your company loads of money on the long run.

-- Stop using Google as your search engine but have everyone in the office use Ecosia.
+- Consider using Ecosia as a search engine.
 Ecosia is an Internet search engine from Germany that plants trees by donating 80% or more of its surplus income to non-profit organizations that focus on reforestation and conservationism.

 - Make sure that lights are not on during the night by installing a motion sensor, which makes sure your light will be switched off when you’re not around.
 Also, when you sit too still while working, it’s a fun and healthy reminder t0 get up every now and then to reactivate the lights.